phoebe-project/phoebe2-docs/api/phoebe.parameters.solver.estimator.ebai.md

 See also:
 * [phoebe.frontend.bundle.Bundle.references](phoebe.frontend.bundle.Bundle.references.md)

+The input light curves (`lc_datasets`) are normalized, combined, and fitted with a 2 gaussian model which is then itself normalized and used as input to `ebai`.
+Any necessary phase-shift required to ensure the primary is at a phase of 0 is used to provide the proposed value for `t0_supconj`.
+The normalized 2 gaussian model is then sent through the matrix transformation for a pre-trained `ebai` artificial neural network resulting in proposed values for `teffratio`, `requivsumfrac`, `esinw`, `ecosw`, and `incl` for the corresponding `orbit`.

 Generally, this will be used as an input to the kind argument in [phoebe.frontend.bundle.Bundle.add_solver](phoebe.frontend.bundle.Bundle.add_solver.md).
 If attaching through [phoebe.frontend.bundle.Bundle.add_solver](phoebe.frontend.bundle.Bundle.add_solver.md), all `**kwargs` will be